You may have heard the term, valve job, because older engines frequently needed their valves reconditioned.

 Always Ask For An Estimate First, commonly known as a strip and advise cost to repair.

-Exhaust valves and springs often need to be replaced.
+So, it is common to have to replace exhaust valves and springs.
 Valve guides and/or seats may have to be replaced.
 The head may be warped or cracked, requiring additional repairs.
 The list of things included in a “complete” valve job will vary from job to job.

 - Completely disassemble the head, so all of the parts can be cleaned and inspected.